-Looking for the best places to find organic, heirloom, and non-GMO seeds for your food garden?
-Check out these great seed companies that can help you on your path to food independence.
+Looking for the best places online to find organic, heirloom, and non-GMO seeds for your food garden?
+Check out these great places to buy organic seeds online that can help you on your path to food independence.

-To support biodiversity and out of genuine curiosity, I intend to buy seeds from a variety of suppliers and seed companies over the next several months to ensure I have plenty of seeds next spring and do my part to protect diverse and heirloom varieties of plants, vegetables, and flowers in our ecosystem.
+To support biodiversity and out of genuine curiosity, I buy seeds from a variety of suppliers and seed companies each year and do my part to protect diverse and heirloom varieties of plants, vegetables, and flowers in our ecosystem.

 Territorial Seed Company has a huge selection of non-GMO seeds that include a variety of organic and heirloom varieties.
 They also include lots of information on their website to help plan your garden and grow a successful harvest.

 This small but mighty company is owned by a Black woman who runs the business on her own.
-She offers all sorts of interesting varieties and keeps prices really affordable at just $0.99 per pack.
+She offers all sorts of interesting varieties and keeps prices really affordable.
 I can’t wait to try out some of the seeds she has.
 Be sure to sign up for her newsletter because restocks sell out quickly.

 This company is based in Philly, so I love that it’s local for me.
 Truelove Seeds is a seed company offering rare, open-pollinated, and culturally important vegetable, herb, and flower seeds.
 The seeds are grown by farmers committed to community food sovereignty, cultural preservation, and sustainable agriculture.